 5 Reasons for Photography in the Rainy Season

 For me, when it rains, I can photograph a totally different shot.
 And if you check it out you can see how different it makes.
 This kind of thing usually happens in street and urban photography.

 What I love about it is when I am able to make a story in photography, especially a dramatic one.
 And when it comes to drama, rain is always the best.
 Moody sky, pouring water, or someone stands alone in the corner or a couple.
 Isn’t that making an interesting story, an advantage of photography in the rainy season.

 It’s just totally wasted if you just sit down and do nothing.

-When I shooting landscape photography, one thing I really hate is that a lot of people getting in my frame.
-Even though I can just deal with it in post-processing but it still irritating.
+When I shoot landscape photography, one thing I really hate is that a lot of people get in my frame.
+Even though I can just deal with it in post-processing but it is still irritating.
 But when it’s raining, all of those people are gone and you can do whatever you want without some stranger getting in your way.

 You can create a great Black and White Photography

 I love black & white and landscape photography. and I love to photograph when it’s about rain.
 The reason is the cloud, the dark moody cloud for me to create a photography that I like.
 If you check out my photograph you can see I always have a darker sky.
 And for me, it just boosts the mood.